 Feature Documentation Template

-To maximize the efficiency of the collaboration between Product and Engineering, we developed our own feature documentation template.
-Standardization helps to significantly reduce differences in the way we document features, and therefore facilitates squad rotations.
+To maximize the efficiency of the collaboration between Product and Engineering, the team developed its own feature documentation template.
+Standardization helps to significantly reduce differences in the way they document features and therefore facilitates squad rotations.

 Using the template

 As demonstrated on the above screen recording, this assumes that the parent documentation page has been created.
 Once that’s done, the next steps are:

 - Duplicate the “Feature Documentation template”